-Mir Nasir Nawab (born 1846, died September 1924) (see Dard page 132), was the father-in-law of Mirza Ghulam Ahmad circa 1884 and he was 6-7 years younger then MGA.
+Mir Nasir Nawab (born 1846, died September 1924) (see Dard page 132), was the father-in-law of Mirza Ghulam Ahmad circa 1884, it seems that he 10-15 years younger than MGA.
 He worked for the British government in an official capacity.
 He worked in the “irrigation department” and even worked in and around Qadian from 1866 -onward (see Dard, page 70)(also see Dr. Basharat Ahmad, Mujadid e azam, page 180, vol-1).
 This is the famous father-in-law who told the world that MGA thought he had contracted Cholera as he gasped for air and eventually breathed his last.
 It is also important to note that he didn’t accept MGA’s claims in 1891, however, after a few years, he eventually accepted them.
 Its unclear whether his daughter (MGA’s 2nd wife) ever signed MGA’s bait form.
 His daughter was the famous Nusrat Jehan Begum who married MGA as a child marriage in 1884.
 He also had 2 sons, Dr. Mir Muhammad Isma’il and Mir Muhammad Ishaq.
 Ahmadiyya sources claim that he has become Ahmadi by 1892, and his sons remember moving to Qadian by 1894, however, none of them were included in the list of 313 Ahmadi’s of 1896, he is listed as #25, as Sayyid Nasir Nawab, Dehlvi, Qadiani (see page 845, Life of Ahmad).

 _____________________________________________________________________________________________Mir Nasir Nawab met Mirza Ghulam Ahmad’s father and worked with MGA’s brother